ConnectedBradford/CB_FDM_Education/README.md

 CB_FDM_Education	build date: 2023-05-04

 Observation Period Dates:1995-09-01	to	2020-08-31

 # Education
 The Education FDM is made up of 35 source table (summarised below and data dictionaries linked) from routinely collected data for 1,185,326  individuals and their routinely collected clinical data.

-The source tables are largely populated by fields with the tbl_ where there is a person and a start and end date, and cb_ where there is no identifiable person, these are typically lookups.
+The source tables are where possible as supplied by the Department for Education.
+We are in the process of adding new records from a recent extract that will bring the database up to end of 2023 school term.

 ### Standard FDM tables included in this dataset*
 person.